EcoLife Summer Programs

 photo credit Federica Corinto, Fondazione CRT

-EcoLife is a set of four summer programs for the community that teaches youth about sustainability in the park.
+EcoLife is a summer day camp program held at Ecology Village on Floyd Bennett Field for the local community.
 Students will learn the concept of sustainability through hands on activities.
-EcoLife provides kids with the tools that they can use to fulfill a greener lifestyle and to give back to their neighborhood.
+EcoLife provides kids with the tools that they can use to fulfill a greener lifestyle and the ability to give back to their neighborhood.
+Due to roof re-construction at building 70 in Ecology Village during the 2014 spring season, we will update this page in April 2014 to announce whether EcoLife will be held at Floyd Bennett Field or another park location.

 - Grow and Go! allows students to identify vegetables, fruits, herbs and native species that grow in the Ecology Village garden.
 Kids will understand the importance of growing food locally.